cilium/cilium/Documentation/operations/upgrade.rst

   only considers devices that have a global unicast route in some routing table.
 * The XDP-based prefilter is enabled for all devices specified by ``--devices`` if ``--prefilter-device`` is set.
+* New flags were added to enable installation where alternative VXLAN/Geneve and health ports need to be used (``--tunnel-port`` and ``--cluster-health-port``).
+  Default values of these flags haven't changed, however if ``--tunnel-port`` gets set to non-default values on upgrade, there will datapath downtime between nodes.
+  If ``--tunnel-port`` needs to change, it's recommended to perform the upgrade first, and change the port afterwards, in order to separate agent upgrade from configuration update.
+Changing ``--cluster-health-port`` will not affect datapath, however it's recommended to still handle configuration change separately from agent upgrade.
+Changing both ports simultaneously shouldn't cause any issues.

 Removed Options
 ~~~~~~~~~~~~~~~